leofy-io/cadence/README.md

 is the perfect programming environment for Non-Fungible Tokens (NFTs), because users are able to store their NFT objects directly in their accounts and transact peer-to-peer.
-Please see the [blog post about resources](https://medium.com/dapperlabs/resource-oriented-programming-bee4d69c8f8e) to understand why they are perfect for digital assets like Leofy, NBA Top Shot Moments or anothers recetly daps on the market.
+Please see the [blog post about resources](https://medium.com/dapperlabs/resource-oriented-programming-bee4d69c8f8e) to understand why they are perfect for digital assets like LeofyNFTs or NBA Top Shot Moments or anothers recetly daps on the market.

 ### Contributing

 If you see an issue with the code for the contracts, the transactions, scripts, documentation, or anything else, please do not hesitate to make an issue or a pull request with your desired changes.
 This is an open source project and we welcome all assistance from the community!

-## Top Shot Contract Addresses
+## LeofyNFT Contract Addresses

 `LeofyNFT.cdc`: This is the main Leofy smart contract that defines the core functionality of the NFT.